wendyverdonk93/docs/content/integrations/plugins/magento2/faq/refunding-magento2.md

 If you have more questions about refunds, please check out our [FAQ on refunds](/faq/refunds).

-_Note: Refunding from the Magento 2 backend is disabled when the order has a Fooman Surcharge.
-It is still possible to refund those orders through [MultiSafepay Control](https://merchant.multisafepay.com)_
+_Note: Refunding from the Magento 2 backend is disabled when the order has a Fooman S[urcharge](/faq/general/glossary/#surcharge) It is still possible to refund those orders through [MultiSafepay Control](https://merchant.multisafepay.com)_